gatulindu/terpkg/README.md

+> [!NOTE]
-> ⚠️ Terpkg is still in alpha, so there may be glitches that will be resolved over time
+> Terpkg is still in alpha, so there may be glitches that will be resolved over time

 ![logo](./logo.png)